AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/dimensions/index.md

 # Analytics Dimensions API

 The Analytics 2.0 Dimensions API endpoints allow you to retrieve Dimensions programmatically through Adobe Developer.

-The endpoints use the same data and methods that are used when working with Dimensions in the UI.
+The Dimensions endpoints use the same data and methods that are used when working with Dimensions in the UI.
 See [Dimensions](https://experienceleague.adobe.com/docs/analytics/components/dimensions/overview.html?lang=en) in the Analytics Components guide for more information.

-For information dimension attribution models, see the [Dimension API attribution models guide](attmodel.md).
+This guide describes the object members for the Dimension API except those used for retrieving attribution models.
+For more information, see the [Dimension API attribution models guide](attmodel.md).

 The endpoints described in this guide are routed through analytics.adobe.io.
 To use them, you will need to first create a client with access to the Adobe Analytics Reporting API.
 For more information, refer to [Getting started with the Analytics API](https://developer.adobe.com/analytics-apis/docs/2.0/guides/).

 This guide includes instructions for using the following endpoints:

 * GET multiple dimensions: Returns a list of dimensions for a given report suite ID
-* GET a single dimensions: Returns a dimension corresponding to a supplied ID for a given report suite
+* GET a single dimension: Returns a dimension corresponding to a supplied ID for a given report suite

 ## GET multiple dimensions